18F/marigold/README.md

 npm start
 ```

-Go to `localhost:3000` in your browser and you should be viewing a local instance of Marigold.
+Go to `http://localhost:3000` in your browser, and you should be viewing a local instance of Marigold.